What Is Capacity Management – Guide & Best Practices (2026)

 • Pushing for more retainer projects to ensure more predictable revenue

 On the flip side of excess resources are capacity constraints.
 These can occur for various reasons, one of which can be overcommitment to client projects without regard to actual resource availability.
-Another reason can be a poorly implemented lag strategy — a reactive approach to balancing capacity that adds resources only when current demand has exceeded availability.
+Another reason can be a poorly implemented lag strategy, where you add people only when demand has already exceeded availability.

-The consequences of this can be significant, as it usually leads to overburdening your employees, causing burnout, reduced efficiency, and decreased quality of deliverables.
+The consequences can be significant, as it usually leads to overburdening your employees, causing burnout, reduced efficiency, and decreased quality of deliverables.

-Therefore, identifying resource gaps in time is essential for uninterrupted operations.
-During project initiation and planning, consider historical data on similar projects to try and predict potential areas where bottlenecks may occur.
-Techniques such as workflow analysis and capacity requirement planning can help support this process.
+Identifying resource gaps in time is essential for uninterrupted operations.
+During project initiation and planning, consider historical data on similar projects to predict where bottlenecks may occur.
+Techniques such as workflow analysis and capacity requirement planning can support this process.

 Alongside managing resource gaps and excess capacity, another key step in optimizing your allocation on a daily basis is monitoring utilization.

-Utilization is considered one of the key agency metrics, as it shows how efficient and effective your workforce planning is.
-It’s the ratio of billable hours worked or client tasks delivered against total hours worked.
-Industry benchmarks recommend a utilization of around 70 to 90%, though this depends on the seniority and position of a particular employee.
+Utilization is one of the key metrics, as it shows how efficient and effective your workforce planning is.
+It is the ratio of billable hours worked or client tasks delivered against total hours worked.
+Industry benchmarks recommend utilization of around 70 to 90%, though this depends on the seniority and position of each employee.

-In general, striking a balance between billable and non-billable tasks is important.
-Consider that non-billable tasks such as pitching for new projects or expanding your employees’ skill sets can also be crucial to agency performance and growth.
+In general, you should balance billable and non-billable tasks.
+Non-billable work such as pitching for new projects or expanding your employees’ skill sets can also be crucial to improving performance and growth.

 Learn more about managing your utilization in crisis times:

 When it comes to demand and resource forecasting, this process is key for both current and upcoming client engagements.
-Forecasting for ongoing projects can help provide you with insights that help you see the actual state of your project financials; for example, you can check your profit margins to determine whether you’re overcommitting to a client to your detriment.
+Forecasting for ongoing projects can help you see the actual state of your project financials.
+For example, you can check your profit margins to determine whether you are overcommitting to a client to your detriment.

 We ended up terminating contracts with two of our oldest clients after only a few months of using Productive.
 We thought that we were at least at zero with them, or that we had some small earnings, but it turned out that we were losing money because the money they paid us did not cover salaries, fixed overhead per hour, and variable overhead per hour.